Reviews, Best Prices, Comparisons, Expert Buying Guides

 Compatibility Considerations

-1. Form Factor: The Lenovo ThinkPad X390 uses M.2 SSDs, specifically the 2280 form factor (22mm wide and 80mm long).
-Ensure the SSD you choose fits this specification.
+Form Factor: The Lenovo ThinkPad X390 utilizes M.2 SSDs with the 2280 form factor (22mm x 80mm).
+Make sure that the chosen SSD conforms to this size.

-2. Interface: The laptop supports NVMe (Non-Volatile Memory Express) SSDs, which provide faster data transfer speeds compared to SATA (Serial ATA) SSDs.
+Interface: The laptop is equipped with NVMe (Non-Volatile Memory Express) SSDs, which means data transfer rates are higher than those connected via SATA (Serial ATA).

-4. Kingston A2000: Offers good performance at a competitive price point, making it a solid choice for upgrades.
+Kingston A2000: On top of being a good performer it is at a good price, thus making it a great choice for upgrades.

 Tools and Preparation

-2. Screwdrivers: Typically, a Phillips #0 or #1 screwdriver is needed.
+Screwdrivers: A Phillips #0 or #1 screwdriver is usually required.

-4. Cloning Software: If you plan to transfer your existing data to the new SSD.
+Cloning Software: Native or third-party, if you want to move your data from the old to the new SSD.

-5. External SSD Enclosure or Adapter: Useful for cloning the existing SSD.
+External SSD Enclosure or Adapter: Facilitates the cloning process of the current SSD.

 Step 1: Power Off and Disconnect

-1. Turn Off the Laptop: Shut down your Lenovo ThinkPad X390 completely.
+Notebook Power Off: Turn the Lenovo ThinkPad X390 off completely.

-1. Remove the Back Cover: Use the screwdriver to remove the screws securing the back cover.
-Keep the screws in a safe place.
+Back Cover Off: Use the screwdriver to unscrew and take the back cover off.
+Put the screws in a safe spot.

-2. Carefully Pry Open the Cover: Use a plastic tool or your fingers to gently pry open the back cover.
-Be careful not to damage any internal components.
+Slowly Open the Cover: With a plastic tool or with your fingers slowly open the back cover.
+Just remember that you should not hurt any components inside.

-1. Locate the SSD: The SSD is typically located near the center or side of the laptop’s motherboard.
+Locate the SSD: SSD is located usually near the motherboard center or side of the laptop.

-1. Insert the New SSD: Align the notches on the SSD with the slot and slide it in at a slight angle.
+Place the New SSD: The notches on the SSD should be aligned with the slot and should be inserted at a slight angle.

-2. Screw the Cover: Secure the back cover with the screws.
+Screw the Cover: The back cover should be secured with the screws.

-3. Reconnect the Battery (if applicable): Reattach the battery if you removed it earlier.
+Reconnect the Battery (if applicable): If you had removed it earlier, just put it back in.

 Step 6: Install Operating System or Clone Existing Drive

-2. Fresh Installation: If performing a fresh installation, use a bootable USB drive with your operating system and follow the installation instructions.
+Fresh Installation: In case of a fresh installation, use a USB drive with your operating system that is bootable and follow the installation steps.

 Performance Impact and Benefits